-Here are all the winners from the American Music Awards 2020 – rolling list
+Here are all the winners from the American Music Awards 2020

 Black Eyed Peas X J Balvin – ‘RITMO (Bad Boys For Life)’

-KAROL G & Nicki Minaj – ‘Tusa’
+KAROL G & Nicki Minaj – ‘Tusa’ – winner

 Favourite Artist – Alternative Rock